How To Find The Right Therapist (Australia) For Mental Health

 Other kinds of mental health support for treating depression, anxiety, fear of missing out, and more

 In addition to therapy, there are also other forms of support available for mental health, whether you’re experiencing signs of a diagnosable condition or another type of life challenge.
-Some examples include self-guided resources and classes, support groups, peer support networks, and crisis hotlines
+Some examples include self-guided resources and classes, support groups, peer support networks, and crisis hotlines.

 Exploring the option of online cognitive behavioral therapy for mental health

 If you are unable to find a therapist to suit your needs in your local area, you might consider exploring online therapy as an alternative.
-With a global platform like BetterHelp, you simply need to fill out a brief onboarding questionnaire in order to get matched with a qualified therapist who you can meet with virtually.
+With a global platform like BetterHelp, you simply need to fill out a brief onboarding questionnaire in order to get matched with a qualified therapist whom you can meet with virtually.

 Therapy that fits your life